top of page

 Search

-• Writer's pictureCathryn Stanley
+Writer's pictureCathryn Stanley

 This is a continuation of an earlier blog, "People You Should Know" about famous people with ties to Belmont County.
-Because there are so many athletes that have ties to the county, this blog will focus on the actors and authors (including a famous illustrator), with another blog dedicated to famous athletes.
+Because so many athletes have ties to the county, this blog will focus on the actors and authors (including a famous illustrator), with another blog dedicated to famous athletes.

 Actors